 My grandmother worked at a General Motors metal fabrication plant, raised five daughters, had the most wonderful dinner on the table each night, looked absolutely beautiful at all times, and never once complained of burnout!
 She might have had a nightly cocktail or two, but no burnout!

 But, that was back when kids walked to school, uphill, both ways.
-I get it.
 Nowadays, we have ‘burnout’.
-Well, American’s have burnout.
+Well, workers in America have burnout.
 I’m pretty sure that lady in Ethiopia walking ten miles a day to get fresh water for her kids to survive probably doesn’t get the concept either!

 Okay, I joke a bit.
 I was raised and taught how to be a recruiter by an entrepreneurial baby boomer female who would have eaten her young if it would have made one more placement!
 Burnout was not something I was led to believe was an option for my career.
 But, I know it’s a problem we face in the industry.